hexydec/dabby/src/attributes/class/readme.md

 #### function (index, currentClassName)

 A function that receives the index of the current item and the current class name(s) as a string, and returns either a space separated list of class names, or an array.

+#### state

+A boolean to force the toggle state on or off, or anything else to ignore

 ## Returns